I read this earlier in the week:

 For the least of, the worn out, the flawed, the done in.

-I think maybe God knows a thing about Kintsugi – all of us a bit dinged up with our chippy edges and bits worn thin.
-Even cracked right through in places
+All of us a bit dinged up with our chippy edges and bits worn thin.
+Even cracked right through in places.
+Its why He came.

-And of course we think it puts us out of the game, one of the ones to be kept for sentiment but of no real use, too damaged, not worth it, the fault lines too deep.
+And of course we think it puts us out of the game, one to be kept for sentiment but of no real use, too damaged, not worth it, the fault lines too deep.

 Except that they make room for gold.